natashamcintyre/graphql-workshop/README.md

 end
 ```

+Try and understand what's happening in these two files, as you will be using the same syntax and concepts to write your own queries shortly!
+Speak to your partner or a workshop leader if you have questions.

-As you can see Absinthe `resolve` function (in the schema) expects resolver functions to return an "ok tuple" (or an "error tuple" in the case of an error), which is a tuple containing an ok or error atom and some data:
+Side point: note how the Absinthe `resolve` function (in the schema) expects resolver functions to return an "ok tuple" (or an "error tuple" in the case of an error), which is a tuple containing an ok or error atom and some data.
+This is a common way in elixir to handle error catching and propogation.

 ```elixir
 # ok tuple (response is a variable that would contain some data)